CVE-2025-10585

 Mitigation and workarounds

-Users are strongly advised to update their Chrome browser to version 140.0.7339.185/.186 for Windows/Mac and 140.0.7339.185 for Linux.
-The update can be applied by navigating to More > Help > About Google Chrome and selecting Relaunch.
-Users of other Chromium-based browsers such as Microsoft Edge, Brave, Opera, and Vivaldi should also apply updates when they become available (Hacker News).
+Google has released patches in Chrome version 140.0.7339.185/.186 for Windows and macOS, and version 140.0.7339.185 for Linux.
+Users are strongly advised to update their browsers immediately by navigating to More > Help > About Google Chrome and selecting Relaunch.
+Users of other Chromium-based browsers should also apply updates as they become available (Hacker News).

 Additional resources